kellenB/3/test/README.md

 ## Configuration

 In order to run the application, you will need to have a valid GMail API key.
-Currently the project contains a key which is validated for `localhost:8000`, `localhost: 3000` and `travisvalenti.com`.
+Currently the project contains a key which is validated for `localhost:8000`, `localhost: 3000`.
 If you'd like to host on a different domain, you will need to have a valid google cloud account, and enable the APIs for Gmail, then copy the API key and client Id to `config.ts`, then rebuild.

 Currently the basename setting for the react router is configured to be `.`.
 If this causes any issues for your use-case, you can change it in the settings too.
 (A basename of `.` causes all links to be relative, to make it work in on any url, which is ideal for development, but makes some other things not work so well.)